 The Teacher Training Pathway offers a flexible and supportive route to becoming a competency-assessed Mindfulness Teacher in Mindfulness-based Stress Reduction (MBSR), Mindfulness-based Cognitive Therapy (MBCT) and Mindfulness-based Cognitive Therapy for Cancer (MBCT-CA).

-Guided by a mentor and supported by a community of peers, your TTP journey involves a series of training events and retreats as you start to teach under supervision.
+Guided in online mentoring sessions and supported by a community of peers, your TTP journey involves a series of training events and retreats as you start to teach under supervision.
 As you progress, you are required to keep a journal of your experience that informs your reflective writing submission.
 When you and your supervisor agree that you are ready, you can submit your portfolio for assessment and certification as a CMRP Trained Teacher.
 At this point you can choose to register with Bangor University to have videos of your teaching assessed with the Mindfulness-based Intervention-Teaching Assessment Criteria (MBI-TAC).
 If successful you will then be certified as a CMRP Competency-assessed Teacher and your Pathway will come to an end.

 If you decide to leave the Pathway before fulfilling all the requirements of a Trained Teacher, you can submit your portfolio early and receive certification as a Practising Teacher.
 Although you will not then be eligible to submit videos for assessment, this level of certification will show that you meet the requirements to be added to the UK Listing of Mindfulness-based Teachers held by the UK Network.
 You can always re-join the Pathway later if you choose to do so.